 Licensing in Northern Virginia

 A real estate agent in Northern Virginia is a person who is licensed by the Commonwealth of Virginia to be paid a commission on a real estate transaction.
-Real estate agents begin with a 40-hour course.
-Futhermore, the agent is required by the Commmonwealth to pass with continuing education to stay apprised of changes in real estate best practices, regulations and laws.
-Real estate agents may not work independently.
+Real estate agents must pass a 40-hour course.
+Additionally, the agent is required by the Commmonwealth to pass with continuing education to stay informed about updates in real estate regulation.
+Real estate agents are not permitted to work independently.
 In other words, agents must affiliate with a real estate broker.

 Types of Brokers